USMLE® Step 1: What You Need to Know

 First, the basics: “Step 1 assesses whether you understand and can apply important concepts of the sciences basic to the practice of medicine, with special emphasis on principles and mechanisms underlying health, disease, and modes of therapy.”
 That’s over two years’ worth of material and diagnostic know-how you’ve likely covered in class by this point, and which you’ll have to review and master over the next few months.

-Second, some cold, hard facts concerning Step 1 scores: Scores go from 1 to 300, with 194 as the passing grade.
-Most students get between 140 and 260.
-In 2017, 96% of the 21,353 medical students from MD programs in Canada and the US who took the exam passed the first time.
+Second, some hard facts concerning the pass/fail rate: In 2017, 96% of the 21,353 medical students from MD programs in Canada and the US who took the exam the first time passed.
 That’s reassuring news, as it means you’re likely to pass the exam on your first attempt.